-Among the classics of Pearl Jam’s most recent history, Sirens sings the urgency of reality.
+Among the classics of Pearl Jam’s most recent history, Sirens sings of the urgency of reality.
 And it does it directly, creating a mutual, constant correspondence between music and words.
-Sirens sings the fear and the fall, the things that fade before our eyes.
+Sirens sings of fear; of things that fade before our very eyes.

-What cannot leave you indifferent is the depth nestled between words that are only apparently flat: it’s precisely the interweaving between those deep meanings and the easiness of listening that marks the beauty of this song.
+What cannot leave you indifferent is the depth nestled between the words.
+It’s precisely this interweaving between those deep meanings and the ease with which you can listen to them, that marks the beauty of this song.

 Have to take your hand, and feel your breath

 I pull you close, so much to lose

 Knowing that nothing lasts forever

 The main characteristic of the lyrics is this dialectical conflict between the progressive degradation of reality and the need for stability, under a “simple” romantic context.
 It’s the search for an anchor that can save us from the swift passing of time, and that can help us control our days.
 This fear is hidden within human relationships, specifically within love.

 Nothing lasts, everything fades the moment it has occurred: the act of touching a lover’s body, or holding their hand, is nothing but an attempt to escape death, to win over the void.
 Love is a fragile, human thing, but it’s able to revitalise a fragile life, fighting the death that is always around us (“It’s a fragile thing / This life we lead / […] With death over our shoulders”).